Search Results - King, William Lyon Mackenzie, 1874-1950

 King established a post-war agenda that lowered wartime taxes and tariffs.
 He strengthened Canadian autonomy by refusing to support Britain in the Chanak Crisis without Parliament's consent and negotiating the Halibut Treaty with the United States without British interference.
 In the 1925 election, the Conservatives won a plurality of seats, but the Liberals negotiated support from the Progressive Party and stayed in office as a minority government.
 In 1926, facing a Commons vote that could force his government to resign, King asked Governor General Lord Byng to dissolve parliament and call an election.
 Byng refused and instead invited the Conservatives to form government, who briefly held office but lost a motion of no confidence.
 This sequence of events triggered a major constitutional crisis, the King–Byng affair.
 King and the Liberals decisively won the resulting election.
 After, King sought to make Canada's foreign policy more independent by expanding the Department of External Affairs while recruiting more Canadian diplomats.
 His government also introduced old-age pensions based on need.
 King's slow reaction to the Great Depression led to a defeat at the polls in 1930.

 The Conservative government's response to the depression was unpopular and King returned to power in a landslide victory in the 1935 election.
 Soon after, the economy was on an upswing.
 King negotiated the 1935 Reciprocal Trade Agreement with the United States, passed the 1938 ''National Housing Act'' to improve housing affordability, introduced unemployment insurance in 1940, and in 1944, introduced family allowances – Canada's first universal welfare program.
 The government also established Trans-Canada Air Lines (the precursor to Air Canada) and the National Film Board.
 King's government deployed Canadian troops days after the Second World War broke out.
 The Liberals' overwhelming triumph in the 1940 election allowed King to continue leading Canada through the war.
-He mobilized Canadian money, supplies, and volunteers to support Britain while boosting the economy and maintaining morale on the home front.
 To satisfy French Canadians, King delayed introducing overseas conscription until late 1944.
+That year, he ordered the displacement of Japanese Canadians out of the British Columbia Interior, mandating that they either resettle east of the Rocky Mountains or face deportation to Japan after the war.
 The Allies' victory in 1945 allowed King to call a post-war election, in which the Liberals lost their majority government.
 In his final years in office, King and his government partnered Canada with other Western nations to take part in the deepening Cold War, introduced Canadian citizenship, and successfully negotiated Newfoundland's entry into Confederation.

-After leading his party for 29 years, and leading the country for years, King retired from politics in late 1948.
-He died of pneumonia in mid-1950.
+King retired from politics in late 1948 and died of pneumonia in July 1950.
 King's personality was complex; biographers agree on the personal characteristics that made him distinctive.
-He lacked the charisma of such contemporaries as Franklin D. Roosevelt, Winston Churchill, or Charles de Gaulle.
-Cold and tactless in human relations, he lacked oratorical skill and his personality did not resonate with the electorate.
-He kept secret his beliefs in spiritualism and use of mediums to stay in contact with departed associates and particularly with his mother, and allowed his intense spirituality to distort his understanding of Adolf Hitler throughout the late 1930s.
+King is best known for his leadership of Canada throughout the Great Depression and the Second World War.
+He played a major role in laying the foundations of the Canadian welfare state and establishing Canada's international position as a middle power.
+However, he also kept secret his beliefs in spiritualism and use of mediums to stay in contact with departed associates and particularly with his mother, and allowed his intense spirituality to distort his understanding of Adolf Hitler throughout the late 1930s.
 Historian Jack Granatstein notes, "the scholars expressed little admiration for King the man but offered unbounded admiration for his political skills and attention to Canadian unity."
-King is ranked among the top three of Canadian prime ministers.
+In multiple surveys, scholars have ranked King among the top three Canadian prime ministers.
 Provided by Wikipedia